 Yes.
 All students must complete training and a pledge regarding COVID-19.
 (Faculty and staff will do the same.)
 The training covers symptoms, rules about face coverings and distancing, and what to do if you’re sick.
 At the end of training,… Read More

 Posting of tuition and fee charges to student accounts started Aug.
 1, 2020.
-(Note: For students living on campus, housing charges will be posted to student accounts by Aug.
-11.)
-Billing statements will be mailed after Aug.
+Billing statements were mailed after Aug.
 14, 2020.
 Students will be able to view their online billing statements on their PAWS accounts.
 Please contact the Bursar’s Office… Read More

-The UWM Libraries will reopen on all three campuses on Monday, August 24, though access will be limited at the Golda Meir Library on the main campus.
-The Golda Meir Library is reopening in phases, starting with most public spaces… Read More
+The UWM Libraries are open on all three campuses for the Fall 2020 semester, though access will be limited at the Golda Meir Library on the main campus.
+Golda Meir Library is reopening in phases, starting with most public spaces… Read More

 UWM’s tuition and fees are set annually by the Board of Regents.
 UWM tuition and fees consist of several components: tuition, which pays for teaching and instruction; segregated or mandatory fees, which pay for services such as Norris Health Center… Read More

 All individual student meetings with faculty, teaching assistants, peer mentors, advisors, coaches, coordinators and tutors will happen online in the fall.
 Instructors and student support offices and centers will post clear information about availability and scheduling.

 Students who drop individual courses but do not withdraw from all fall 2020 courses should review the UWM Interactive Add/Drop Calendar to determine the deadlines and corresponding fee assessments for their course.
 Students will not be refunded for courses if their enrollment remains in… Read More